-- Strategic aims are broad, long-term goals to reduce suicidal behavior. - Key action partners are identified to support state and local leaders to advance each aim. - Goals accompany each strategic aim to serve as a roadmap for governments, community organizations, providers, and other partners to focus suicide prevention efforts using best-practice approaches or interventions.
-These efforts are discussed in greater detail in the Best Practice in Suicide Prevention section of this plan. - Strategies for achieving the goal at both the state and local levels are included under each goal. - Short-term targets and long-term outcomes are identified under each goal.
-Measuring incremental steps and progress toward reaching each goal, while monitoring suicide data, will be critical.19 Short-term targets are measurable direct results from the implementation of state and local strategies, and are anticipated to be achievable in less than five years or the term of this plan.
-Long-term outcomes are broad outcomes such as reduction in suicide or suicidal behavior that may or may not be directly a result of specific strategies and may take more than five years to achieve with sustained and focused commitment and effort.

-• Action to implement state strategies are next steps the state should take to support local and regional implementation and statewide advancement of strategies listed after each goal.
+- Strategic aims are broad, long-term goals to reduce suicidal behavior. - Goals accompany each strategic aim to serve as a roadmap for governments, community organizations, providers, and other partners to focus suicide prevention efforts using best-practice approaches or interventions.
+These are discussed in greater detail in the Best Practice in Suicide Prevention section of this plan. - Key action partners are identified to support state and local leaders to advance each goal. - Strategies for achieving the goal at both the state and local levels are included under each goal. - Short-term targets and long-term outcomes are identified under each goal.
+Measuring incremental steps and progress toward reaching each goal, while monitoring suicide data, will be critical. - Action to implement state strategies are next steps the state should take to support local implementation and statewide advancement of strategies listed after each goal.